UPOCR: Towards Unified Pixel-Level OCR Interface: Introduction

 To this end, we propose UPOCR, a simple-yet-effective generalist model for \underline{U}nified \underline{P}ixel-level \underline{OCR} interface.
 For the first time, UPOCR simultaneously accomplishes multiple pixel-level OCR tasks via prompting ViT-based encoder-decoder as shown in Fig.~\ref{fig:intro}.
 To achieve this, the proposed method unifies the paradigm, architecture, and training strategy of diverse pixel-level OCR tasks.
 Specifically, UPOCR unified the paradigm of different tasks as transforming RGB image inputs to RGB image outputs.
-Moreover, the pure ViT-based encoder-decoder architecture~\cite{peng2023viteraser} is uniformly adopted for all tasks.
+Moreover, the pure ViT-based encoder-decoder architecture is uniformly adopted for all tasks.
 To distinguish the ongoing task, we introduce learnable task prompts into the encoder-decoder.
 Concretely, the encoder first extracts general OCR-related feature representations of the input image.
-Subsequently, the task prompt pushes the general feature toward the task-specific region, empowering the decoder to generate output images for specific tasks.
-During training, the model is optimized to minimize the discrepancy between generated and ground-truth (GT) images at pixel and feature levels, eliminating dedicated designs of loss functions, adversarial learning, and auxiliary supervision.
+Subsequently, the task prompt pushes the general feature towards the task-specific region, empowering the decoder to generate output images for specific tasks.
+During training, the model is optimized to minimize the discrepancy between predicted and ground-truth (GT) images at pixel and feature levels, eliminating dedicated designs of loss functions, adversarial learning, and auxiliary supervision.

 The effectiveness of UPOCR is extensively verified on three pixel-level OCR tasks, including text removal, text segmentation, and tampered text detection.
 Without bells and whistles, experimental results showcase that UPOCR simultaneously achieves state-of-the-art performance on all three tasks with a unified single model, significantly surpassing specialized methods for individual tasks.
-In addition, UPOCR outperforms the cutting-edge generalist approach Painter~\cite{wang2023images} on these three tasks, demonstrating its proficiency in pixel-level OCR field.
+In addition, UPOCR outperforms cutting-edge generalist approaches on these three tasks, demonstrating its proficiency in the pixel-level OCR field.